angular-experts-io/modern-angular-workshop/exercise-form-state/README.md

 by [@tomastrajan](https://twitter.com/tomastrajan) from [AngularExperts.io](https://angularexperts.io)

-# Welcome to exercise - Forms state handling
+# Welcome to exercise - Forms state handling (20 TODOs)

 In this exercise, we're going to explore how to implement Angular form state handling using an editor approach which can be used to both create new and update existing items.

-- How to integrate form with external data source (eg, API or store)
+- How to integrate form with an external data source (eg, API or store)
 - How to handle create and edit modes
 - How to submit the form and handle the response
 - How to reset the form to its initial state
 - How to prevent users from navigating away from the form with unsaved changes

-> Compared to where we left off we have added a couple of new components and services to streamline
+> Compared to where we left off, we have added a couple of new components and services to streamline
 > implementation of this exercise...

-- **product-editor-skeleton** component that displays skeleton UI version of editor while the item is being loaded,
+- **product-editor-skeleton** component that displays a skeleton UI version of the editor while the item is being loaded,
 - **card-status** component to display statuses like error or success in a nicer way
-- **dialog-confirm** pattern which comes with a service which allows us to open a confirm dialog and get notified about the result of the user interaction.
+- **dialog-confirm** pattern which comes with a service which allows us to open a confirmation dialog and get notified about the result of the user interaction.

 **Search for the  `TODO <index>:`, eg `TODO 1:`  items in the code itself by searching the `projects` folder using IDE or text editor search functionality**